 B. Assessing Financial Health

-Understanding liabilities helps management plan repayments, manage cash flow, and assess borrowing capacity.
+Understanding liabilities helps management plan repayment schedules, manage cash flow, and determine borrowing capacity.
+Creditors also use liability data to assess repayment risk.

 6. Challenges in Managing Liabilities